Different asset mixes meet different needs

-If you've just had a baby, you've got 18 years to let your money compound—and to ride out any temporary downturns in your account balance.
+If you are not planning on using your savings until your beneficiary enters college, you've got 18 years to let your money compound—and to ride out any temporary downturns in your account balance.
 So you can afford to take on a little more risk in the hopes of getting higher returns.

-If you're starting to save when your child is already in high school, however, you won't have much time to wait for the market to bounce back if it should hit a rough patch.
+But if you're starting to save when your beneficiary is already in high school, you won't have much time to wait for the market to bounce back if it should hit a rough patch.
 You also won't have as much time to benefit from compounding.
 In this case, you're better off in an asset mix with lower risk.